Dog Wellbeing

 Why Dogs Eat Grass?

-Dog eating grass, why do dogs eat grass
+Why dogs eat grass

 Have you ever been out for a stroll with your dog and noticed them nibbling on grass in the park or on the lawn?
 It's a common sight that can leave many dog owners scratching their heads.
 But why do dogs do this, and should you be worried about it?
 Let's dig into the reasons behind this behaviour.